Where does my donation go?

 The Ivins City Council adopted the philosophy by ordinance in January of 2006.
 Since that time the Ivins Animal Shelter has achieved a 95% plus save rate in every year.
 INKAS plays a major role in enabling this success.

 Does INKAS work with other animal support organizations?

 Yes, we support other animal rescue groups in our area.

 Do INKAS Directors work at the Ivins Shelter?

 Yes.
 Some are official volunteers.
 Volunteer duties are walking dogs, maintaining cat area, transporting dogs for training and socialization and to adoption events.

 Can I help the shelter as a volunteer?

 The City of Ivins has a process for volunteer approval.
 Contact the shelter at 435-628-1049 for more information.

 Why should I support the no-kill philosophy?

-To help save the lives of healthy and treatable animals.
-Millions of cats and dogs who are healthy and adoptable are killed every year in shelters.
-Adopting the no-kill philosophy means embracing a mindset that thinks first of what can be done to save a given animal.
-Sometimes all that is needed is a haircut, a bath and some dental work to make an animal appealing enough for adoption.
-Sometimes it takes medical care and behavior modification, or fostering by patient families.
+To help save the lives of adoptable animals.
+Millions of cats and dogs are killed every year in shelters.
+Adopting the no-kill philosophy means considering what can be done to save an animal.
+Often times all that is needed is grooming or dental work to make an animal appealing enough for adoption.
+Other times it takes veterinary care, training or fostering by patient families.
 It takes money, commitment and perseverance, but the end result is very rewarding.